 For those living with dementia, Sunday morning services may become too stressful, but here in the Memory Café, people can remain tied to the community of the church in a way that is safe, engaging, and fun!

-Memory Café gives people a chance to be with other people-engaging their minds and enjoying time in community within an environment that doesn’t condescend.
+Memory Café provides people an opportunity to socialize with others-engaging their minds and enjoying time in community within an environment that doesn’t condescend.
 Dementia is never mentioned at Memory Café.
 This is a place where all can be comfortable and be themselves without worrying about embarrassment or misunderstandings.
 Volunteers, guests, friends and family members, all participate equally with no one singled out.

-We are a Dementia Friendly Community, part of the larger Dementia Friendly America Initiative that has been embraced by the City of Tulsa.
+First Baptist participates in Dementia Friendly Tulsa, part of the Dementia Friendly America initiative.
 If you need assistance, our ushers are here to help.
-Family restrooms are located in the Cincinnati room, on the lower level near the fellowship hall and behind the grand staircase in the Children's Building lobby.
+Family restrooms are located: in the Cincinnati room; on the lower level near the fellowship hall; and behind the grand staircase in the Children's Building lobby.
 A quiet room can be found in the Detroit corridor in the ivorie room (between the café and the worship center).